CHICAGO318 W. Adams, Suite 1600Chicago, IL 60606312.585.7649

 The bar for sharing an ad with your friends and followers is much higher than with a piece of authentic storytelling.
 If it involves real people, you’re more likely to see it as having tangible value, especially if it’s meant to uplift or inspire.

 Teleflora’s piece is exactly the kind of piece people share, to the tune of 11 million and counting.
 What brand wouldn’t want that?

 Since I couldn’t say this better, thanks to Scott Donaton @sdonaton:

 “The golden age of advertising may be coming to a close, but the golden age of storytelling is just getting started.
 Don’t skip it.”

 Exciting stuff!
 Think of the possibilities for your brand.

 Have you seen (or created) a great example of authentic storytelling in a video story lately?
-Whether it’s a corporate video, advertising, marketing or internal communications, please send it to me and I will share.
+Whether it’s a corporate video, advertising, marketing, or internal communications, please send it to me and I will share it.

 Copyright © 2023 All Rights Reserved.